 A bad test usually misses the mark in one of a few areas.

 First, tests shouldn’t be based on a hunch (no matter where it comes from in the company).
 For example, seeing a unique feature on a related website is not a cause for immediate testing.
-Instead, a team should research whether or not this feature is something that would even apply well on their Shopify store.
+Instead, a team should research whether or not this feature is something that would even apply well to their Shopify store.

 Second, test to solve an issue, not to better understand an issue.
 The idea here is to avoid testing against variables you don’t quite understand.
 Simply put, be sure you’re testing the right thing.
 Testing without clear variables can lead to an endless cycle of variations that don’t really change anything.